matuzo/HTMHell/hell/adventcalendar/2025/11/index.md

 image: "advent25_11"
 ---

-ePub: the [specification](https://www.w3.org/TR/epub-33/) you always knew you wanted yet never knew how to use.
-You get to take your knowledge of the web, and use it to produce little self-contained sets of documents that can be freely distributed as a single file ready for reading on extremely low-power devices, and they even reflow to fit any screen.
+[ePub](https://www.w3.org/TR/epub-33/) is the W3C standard for ebooks.
+It lets you take your knowledge of the web, and use it to produce little self-contained sets of documents that can be freely distributed as a single file ready for reading on extremely low-power devices, and they even reflow to fit any screen.

 Yet while I said that you can use your knowledge of the web to build ePubs, the technology in use is twisted in unforeseen ways, and you might have to unlearn the things you think you knew.
 Prepare yourself…